unode/deep-learning-intro/_extras/survey-templates.md

 - A probability density function (PDF) in statistics is something very distinct from a probability mass function (PMF).
 What is the difference?

 - You are given samples of two sets of observations with type float32.
-Both arrays have a similar shape: "(1024, 1)" You'd like to compare both ensembles if they are produced by the same PDF.
+Both arrays have the same shape: "(1024, 1)" You'd like to compare both ensembles if they are produced by the same PDF.
 How do you do this?

 ### Questions about machine learning